bwsw/cloudstack-ui/config-guide.md

    * For ICMP: icmpcode and icmptype

-## Images settings
+## Images Settings

 ### Image Groups
-You can define groups for sorting installation sources (templates and ISOs).
+Allows you to define groups for installation sources (templates and ISOs).

 Image group has a required `id` parameter and an optional `translations` parameter.
 If there are no translations defined for the template group, group's ID will be used.